Privacy Policy

 Target audience: Public

-1.0 Rationale
+1.0 Introduction

 2.0 Purpose

-3.0 Policy
+3.0 Scope

 • OTF collects only the minimum necessary personal information, whether recorded or verbal.

-• OTF provides notice when it collects personal information (either directly from the individual or indirectly from another source) unless it is waived or falls under an exception under FIPPA.
+• OTF provides notice when it collects personal information (either directly from the individual or indirectly from another source) unless it is waived or is an exception under FIPPA.
 At a minimum, the notice will provide the authority for the collection, the purpose for collecting the personal information and contact information for further inquiries.

 • OTF uses personal information under the following circumstances:

-• With the individual’s consent
+• with the individual’s consent;

-• For the purpose identified at time of collection or for a consistent purpose
+• for the purpose identified at time of collection or for a consistent purpose.

 • OTF discloses personal information where permitted under FIPPA.
 Some of the circumstances in which organizations are permitted to disclose personal information include: